 Thats what happened here.
 One random day, we tossed some cauliflower and red bell peppers in spices, roasted them in the oven.
 I made a quick tahini sauce and basically served it with some leftover quinoa.
 The result – amazing!!

 That’s when I knew I had to share this curried roasted cauliflower bowl combination.
 Its pretty hands-off.
 You don’t have to spend hours stirring something and you can even prep everything ahead and just combine it together when you are ready to eat.
 Which is why this is also the perfect candidate for vegetarian meal prep.

-We are also using a combination of spices that gives this that curry flavour – paprika, cumin, curry powder and lime juice.
-Its spicy, tangy and there’s sooo much flavour here.
+We are also using a combination of spices that gives this that curry flavor – paprika, cumin, curry powder and lime juice.
+Its spicy, tangy and there’s sooo much flavor here.